Khedubaba/DynamicTrafficLightSystem/object_recognition_detection/README.md

-Problem Statement: Develop a solution for addressing traffic problem in the country, the goal is to make roadways efficient by reducing traffic and along with it the pollution caused by vehicles.
+*Problem Statement*: Develop a solution for addressing traffic problem in the country, the goal is to make roadways efficient by reducing traffic and along with it the pollution caused by vehicles.

 Overview of the project: Road congestion is the prominent cause for traffic which results in extensive wait time and thus results in pollution.
 The current methods do not compile with the growing needs of a metropolitan city and thus results in such a menace.
 As these methods do not provide concrete solution’s to the roadways and future planning’s based on population, town planning and other development factors we have come up with a solution that deals with present traffic problems and also helps to design future roadways by using existing data of pollution, population, future town planning such as under construction buildings through crowd source data which will help us to redesign the current roads and thus to curb pollution to a major extent.